Faye Emerson: Television and theater

 In 1950, Emerson married bandleader and conductor Lyle "Skitch" Henderson in Cuernavaca.
-After The Faye Emerson Show was cancelled, she continued in television with other talk shows, including Faye Emerson's Wonderful Town (1951–1952), Author Meets the Critics (1952), and Faye and Skitch (1953–54), appearing in the latter with her husband.
+After The Faye Emerson Show was canceled, she continued in television with other talk shows, including Faye Emerson's Wonderful Town (1951–1952), Author Meets the Critics (1952), and Faye and Skitch (1953–54), appearing in the latter with her husband.
 She made numerous guest appearances on various variety shows and game shows.
 Emerson hosted or appeared on many talk shows, usually wearing elaborate evening gowns.
 She was such a frequent panelist on game shows like To Tell The Truth and I've Got a Secret that she was known as "The First Lady of Television" (although that title was sometimes applied to others, including Ruth Lyons and Lucille Ball).
 During this time, Emerson was earning up to $200,000 per year.

 Emerson and Henderson divorced in 1957 in Acapulco, Mexico.
-Former brother-in-law James Roosevelt wrote: "After an incident involving some teen-age girls, [Skitch] was dropped from Johnny Carson's Tonight TV show, and his career went into eclipse.
+Former brother-in-law James Roosevelt wrote: "After an incident involving some teenage girls, [Skitch] was dropped from Johnny Carson's Tonight TV show, and his career went into eclipse.
 Emerson's marriage to Skitch hit the skids".
-However, the teen-age incident happened before Carson's Tonight Show, which didn't begin until 1962, and Emerson had divorced Henderson in 1957.
+However, the teenage incident happened before Carson's Tonight Show, which didn't begin until 1962, and Emerson had divorced Henderson in 1957.
 (Henderson had been dropped from Tonight in 1957, but it was the Steve Allen incarnation.)

 While appearing on television throughout the 1950s, Emerson also appeared in numerous Broadway productions, including Parisienne (1950), The Heavenly Twins (1955), Protective Custody (1956), and Back to Methuselah (1958).

 Personal life

-Emerson was married to auto-dealer William Crawford from 1938–1942.
-They had 1 son together.
-Emerson was married to writer and son of FDR, Elliott Roosevelt from 1944 to 1950.
+Emerson was married to auto dealer William Crawford from 1938 until 1942, and they had one son together.

+She was married to writer Elliott Roosevelt, the son of President Franklin D. Roosevelt, from 1944 until 1950.
 By 1947, Emerson's marriage to Roosevelt had begun to disintegrate.
-In late 1948, after having made her Broadway debut in The Play's the Thing, Emerson attempted suicide on Christmas Day 1948 by slitting her wrists, and was hospitalized.
+After having made her Broadway debut in The Play's the Thing, Emerson attempted suicide on Christmas Day 1948 by slitting her wrists and was hospitalized.
 In January 1950, she obtained a divorce from Roosevelt in Cuernavaca, Mexico.
+Despite her former connection to the Roosevelts, Emerson supported Republican Dwight D. Eisenhower in the presidential election of 1952.

-Emerson was married to Skitch Henderson (1950–1957).
+Emerson was married to Skitch Henderson from 1950 until 1957.
 In 1963, Emerson made her final television appearance and formally retired from show business.
 She moved to Europe, residing for a time in Switzerland and then settling in Spain in 1975.
 Emerson rarely returned to the United States and spent much of her time in seclusion.
 Emerson died on March 9, 1983, at age 65 from stomach cancer in Deià, Spain, where she had lived since 1975.